htruong/htruong.github.io/_posts/2021-07-01-keyboard-ime-performance.md

 ---
 layout : "post"
-title : "Investigating the outrageous claim of your computer not keeping up with your typing"
+title : "Is your computer too slow to keep up with your typing?"
 ---